senzing-garage/knowledge-base/proposals/sdk-documentation/canonical-descriptions.md

         - If reevauation queue is empty, empty is returne.

 1. **getStats**

+    - Gets the internal engine workload statistics for the current process.
+        - Statistics are affected by record insert, update, delete, and re-evaluate. (to be fleshed out)
+        - Used when working with Senzing support

 1. **getVirtualEntityByRecordId**

+    - Describes what an entity would look like for a given set of records.

 1. **howEntityByEntityId**

+    - Describes how an entity was constructed from its constituent records.

 1. **preprocessRecord**

+    - Describes the features resulting from the hypothetical load of a record.
+        - Does not modify data in the Senzing datastore.

 1. **primeEngine**

+    - Pre-loads engine resources to reduce latency of initial entity resolution processing.
+        - If not used, the load will occur on first access.

 1. **processRedoRecord**

     - Loads a record into the  repository.